 If you're happy, let them know it — Don't forget to tip your your bartender, tour guide or trip operator if you enjoyed yourself.
 Gratuities are appreciated and typically aren't included in the price they charge you.

-The tours are at 9am, 11am, 1pm, and 3pm. and reservations are required.
+Closed Mondays.
+The tours are at 9am, 11:30am, and 2:30pm. and reservations are required.
 They sometimes even have night tours (in the dark) available!

 Transportation can be arraigned from certain hotels in SJ.

 Allow 1½ to 2 hours for the tour.
 Larger groups take longer.

 You can call 787-789-1598 or 787- 444-0110 for more info.
 This is the best way to contact them.